se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 11A.
 Liability Cap (Business Users Only)

 This clause applies **only** to Business Users.
-To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Software shall not exceed **the total fees paid by that Business User to the Licensor for the Game in the 12 months immediately preceding the event giving rise to the claim**.
+To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Software shall not exceed **the total fees paid by that Business User to the Licensor for the Software in the 12 months immediately preceding the event giving rise to the claim**.

 Nothing in this clause applies to Consumers, nor does it limit liability where such limitation is unlawful (including for death or personal injury caused by negligence, fraud or wilful misconduct).

 ## 12. Export Controls & Sanctions